Karuizawa distillery

 Karuizawa Distillery (軽井沢蒸溜所, Karuizawa jōryūsho) was a Japanese whisky distillery.
 It was located at Miyota, a town on the southern slopes of an active complex volcano, Mount Asama, in Kitasaku District, Nagano Prefecture, Japan.

-New Karuizawa Whisky, Karuizawa Whisky Co., Ltd. goes into operation in 2022 in Karuizawa, the birthplace of Japan’s first single malt whisky.
+The new Karuizawa Whisky, Karuizawa Whisky Co., Ltd. was set to go into operation in 2022 in Karuizawa, the birthplace of Japan’s first single malt whisky.

 Old "Karuizawa Whisky"

 Founded in 1955, Karuizawa gained an enviable cache among whisky aficionados for its high-quality small-batch releases.
 It was owned by Mercian Corporation, and was the smallest in Japan.
 After the distillery was mothballed in 2000 and eventually closed in 2011, this reputation hit stratospheric proportions, and original Karuizawa liquid is now among the most rare and sought after in the whisky world.
 The remaining whisky stock from the distillery was purchased and re-branded, then released as a series of luxury whiskies.
 The rarest of these is the 1960 vintage, which is on sale at US$638,000 per bottle.